 How to Minimize Pores

 No matter your age or skin type, you can make a noticeable difference in the way your pores look.
 The most important thing to know is that pores don’t actually shrink—but they can appear to.
-When a pore appears enlarged, it’s actually being temporarily stretched out, usually by dead skin cells, dirt, oil, or other gunk on the surface of the skin.
+When a pore looks big, it’s actually being (temporarily) stretched out, usually by dead skin cells, dirt, and oil on your skin.

 Sweeping away what naturally gets stuck in pores—dead skin cells, oil, dirt, makeup—and revealing the fresh, unclogged skin beneath can make an enormous difference in the way your skin looks and feels.
 Regular exfoliation also keeps pores from getting clogged in the first place.

-Toner gives skin a gentle extra bit of physical exfoliation, and it deposits skin-friendly ingredients at the same time.
+This gives you both physical and chemical exfoliation, and it deposits skin-friendly ingredients at the same time.

 Clogged and irritated pores can become breakouts, and breakouts and their aftermath can also cause pores to look enlarged or rough.
 The benefits of a faithful routine are fewer breakouts—and less-visible pores.

-One of the least charming consequences of sun damage is collagen breakdown, which contributes to the way your pores look and function.
-Wear clean, physical SPF every day (if it takes a moment longer to rub in, know that it’s made with inert minerals that won’t clog your pores, whereas the invisible, chemical SPF formulas can contain some of the most irritating and even comedogenic ingredients in the beauty industry).
+Collagen breakdown contributes to the way your pores look and function.
+Wear clean, physical SPF every day (paradoxically, mineral SPF doesn’t clog your pores, but easy-blending, invisible, irritating chemical SPF formulas can).
 Your pores, not to mention the rest of your skin, will look better for it.